verbb/formie/docs/developers/submission-workflow.md

 The task names are useful when you need to insert your own task before or after a specific built-in task.

-## Workflow modes
+## Workflow Modes

 Not every submission request runs every stage or task.

 - `submit` is the normal front-end submission flow.
 It runs validation, screening, save, dispatch, and finalize work.
 - `editExisting` updates an existing submission.
 It validates and saves, then can re-run integrations configured to run on front-end or control panel edits in **Integrations → Settings → When integrations re-run**.
 Notifications, captchas, and spam screening are skipped.
-- `saveDraft` is used for save-and-continue and back-navigation behavior.
+- `saveDraft` is used for save-and-continue and back-navigation behaviour.
 It saves submission state without validation, spam screening, notifications, or integrations.
 - `paymentReplay` resumes processing after a payment provider callback.
 It focuses on payment, persistence, dispatch, and response handling.

 When you add a task or listen for a task event, choose a stage that runs in the workflow mode you care about.
 For example, a task added to `dispatch` will not run when a user only saves a draft.

-## Practical examples
+## Practical Examples

-### Run logic only for full submit requests
+### Run Logic Only for Full Submit Requests

 Use a workflow event when your code should only run during the full public submit flow and not on drafts or edit-existing requests.